RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

-<b>Unseen Witnesses-Victims - Playbook - Folder: Witnesses-Donations Interference Spun:</b>
+<b>Unseen Witnesses-Victims - Playbook - Folder - Witnesses-Donations Interference Spun:</b>

 This folder Alleges the Playbook of how witnesses and victims are interfered with. --- <i>[Keep Talking to Your Friends and Socializing]</i> ---
 <br>Typically, the <s>unconscionable idea, depending on how it's litigated or dismissable, </s> is to make witnesses and victims turn against each other...